dev-cycles/contextive/src/vscode/contextive/README.md

 * Support for multiple contexts in the same or separate repos
 * Configurable list of language identifiers.
 The list is currently hard coded as above.
 * Better support for key word identification in different languages (e.g. different syntax delimiters)
-* Support for word identification in combined usage such as camelCase, PascalCase and snake_case
 * Support for detecting plural or singular versions of terms
-* Support for documenting combined words (e.g. verbNoun or noun_verbed)
+* Enhanced support for combined words, as noted above.

 ## Extension Settings